Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Results

-We are motivated by the variability in performance across subjects to evaluate individualized model confidence.
-By computing the model fit on the input data, we are measuring how similar a test subject is to the training population.
-This confidence score is based on the likelihood of the input data $\boldsymbol{x}_{\textsf{in}}$ given the model (\ref{eq_conf}).
+We are motivated by the variability in performance across subjects (as seen in Figure \ref{fig_EAE_dist}) to evaluate individualized model performance.
+By computing the model fit on the input data of a test subject, we are measuring how similar this subject's input data is to the training population.
+This score (Section \ref{sec_conf}) is based on the likelihood of the input data $\boldsymbol{x}_{\textsf{in}}$ given the model (\ref{eq_conf}).
 Since only the input data are used, this approach can be used with patients whose outcomes have not yet been observed.

-A normalization of the likelihoods can be used so that we can compare confidence scores computed from different models trained during the leave-one-out process and objectively interpret their meaning.
-In order to accomplish this, we compute the confidence score for all subjects that the model was trained on, $\boldsymbol{c}_{\textsf{train}}$.
-Then we compute the percentile ranking of the confidence score of the test subject, c,
+A normalization of the likelihoods can be used so that we can compare likelihoods computed from different models trained during the leave-one-out process and objectively interpret their meaning.
+In order to accomplish this, we compute the input test likelihood for all subjects that the model was trained on, $\boldsymbol{c}_{\textsf{train}}$.
+Then we compute the percentile ranking of this score for test subject, $c$,

 where $|\boldsymbol{c}_{\textsf{train}}|$ is the number of training subjects.
 This quantity is dependent on the training set and we use it to compare across models generated in the leave-one-out process, since the percentile is a normalized quantity.